romanticdev/YoutubeAIHelper/LocalYoutubeAIHelper-Python/readme.md

 ```

 Then, the rest of the commands (e.g., \`python main.py full-process\`) will transparently use your local Ollama model.

+### 6. Using LM Studio for Local LLMs

+You can also use LM Studio to host local LLMs and connect to them via the Local YouTube AI Helper.
+For instructions on setting up LM Studio and connecting to it, refer to the [**configurations/deepseek/readme.md**](configurations/deepseek/readme.md).

 ## Example Workflows